 I later moved to Denver where I attained a Master in Public Administration (MPA) with a focus in Environmental Policy, Management, and Law at the University of Colorado Denver (UCD) while working at the Wirth Chair in Sustainable Development Policy as a policy researcher and advocate.

 In 2007 I was awarded a National Science Foundation IGERT grant to pursue my PhD at UCD’s School of Public Affairs through the interdisciplinary Sustainable Urban Infrastructure program.
-During these years I authored and co-authored articles and reports on local climate and sustainability policy, green and new energy economy job growth, policy process theories, and the role of science and technical information in policy-making.
-Additionally during this time, as a member of the Center for Sustainable Infrastructure Systems at UCD I worked on teams completing some of the first greenhouse gas inventories and climate action plans for local governments in Colorado.
-Lastly as an adjunct instructor, I taught classes in the MPA program, including “Governance and Institutions” and “Public Administration and Public Service”.
+During these years, as a member of the Center for Sustainable Infrastructure Systems at UCD, I worked on teams completing some of the first greenhouse gas inventories and climate action plans for local governments in Colorado.
+As an adjunct instructor, I taught classes in the MPA program, including “Governance and Institutions” and “Public Administration and Public Service”.
 My dissertation was entitled “An Examination of Policy and Political Learning: A Study of Colorado Climate and Energy Policy Actors”.

 I worked on and volunteered on dozens of political campaigns in CO over the years and I served as a member of the Board of Directors for two non-profit organizations: New Era Colorado, an organization dedicated to fostering political awareness and activity among young adults in Colorado; and Colorado Conservation Voters, an organization that works to educate the public about the environmental policy-related positions of candidates and elected official and to hold elected officials accountable for their environmental records.
 From 2007-2010 I was also a member of the Colorado Municipal League’s Energy and Sustainability Subcommittee.